Panama Currency: The Balboa and the U.S. Dollar

 The fact that Panama cannot print or devalue its currency has meant stable inflation while that of other countries in Latin America have spiraled on occasion.
 In the past 25 years, inflation has averaged less than 3%, about one percentage point lower than that of the U.S. Average growth rate has been higher than all other Central American countries, at about 3.5%.

-Where there is considerable inflation is in the price of land in places favored by foreign retirees and Snowbirds.
-That’s bad for those who wait, of course, but a delight for those who can afford to invest.
+Where there is considerable inflation is in the price of land in places favored by foreign retirees and snowbirds.
+That’s bad for those who wait, of course, but a delight for those who can afford to invest in panama real estate.

 Credit cards okay, traveler’s checks doubtful

-Major credit cards and debit cards – Visa, American Express, MasterCard – are readily accepted in the large cities, but could be a problem in smaller centers.
+Major credit cards like Visa, American Express, and MasterCard are widely accepted in big cities, but might not work in smaller towns.
 Traveler’s checks may be accepted in the larger hotels, but otherwise could prove to be difficult to cash other than in banks.
 If you carry traveler’s checks, make them American Express.

 On the plus side, there is no shortage of bank machines (Clavé, Spanish for key), even in many of the smaller communities.
 You are limited to one withdrawal per day for a maximum of US$500.
 If you make the mistake I once made and punch in 5 – 0 – 0, you will get $5, and have to wait until the next day to get more.